trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 * The `--no-rebase` option avoids rebasing that might otherwise result in merge conflicts (i.e. git rerere info does not automatically transfer from your Trilinos repo on `<local-machine>` to `<remote-machine>`).
 (However, if one is not concerned about merge conflicts or if one did the `git rebase -i @{u}` cleanup as described above, then one can leave off the `--no-rebase` option and let the checkin-test script rebase, keeping a nice linear history.)
 * Once the pull has been completed by the checkin-test script, then while the configure, build, and testing is being performed, you can go back to `<local-machine>` and keep developing and adding new commits (but not modifying any existing commits).
 * If everything passes, the checkin-test script will push to the GitHub 'develop' branch and send you an email about what happened.
 However, if there are any failures (reported by an auto email), then they need to be resolved as described below.
-* When pulling on `<local-machine>`, it is a good idea to use `git pull --rebase` to remove duplicate commits that were pushed from `<remote-machine>` in case the checkin-test.py script rebased or amended the top commit (which it does by default).
+* When later pulling on `<local-machine>` to continue development, it is a good idea to use `git pull --rebase` to remove duplicate commits that were pushed from `<remote-machine>` in case the checkin-test.py script rebased or amended the top commit (which it does by default).

 <a name="resolving_problems"/>
 ### Resolving problems on `<remote-machine>`